rowlandcoping/hopes-and-dreams/README.md

 Based on my project research I have identified the following key areas.

-- Brand Identity: The branding needs to be strong and clear from page one
+- Brand Identity: The branding needs to be strong and clear from page one.
 - Site purpose:  The site mission and purpose needs to be clearly stated to encourage sign-up.
 It needs to inspire people.
 - Simple sign-up: I want as much site interaction as possible as quickly as possible and users need a simple sign-up process just as soon as they hit the homepage.
 - Clean UI: I want the UI to be a stripped down and simple as possible so that it functions as well on mobile as it does on desktop, and looks great on both.
 I want it to look so great people can't wait to click or tap on things.